-Selected thematic objective Selected investment priority Justification for selection or impact on fostering crisis repair adaptation, risk prevention and management risks, by ensuring disaster resilience and by development of crisis management systems.
-Partnership Agreement IP implements area 1.1.5.2 Climate change and dealing with risks - 2.
-Insufficient readiness of regions (IRS) to adapt to climate change and to prevent and deal with risks Funding priorities o Increasing the readiness and resilience of territory to adapt to climate changes and to prevent and deal with risks Improving the readiness (training) and ensuring robustness and adequate deployment and corresponding facilities (IRS) across the territory.
-Thematic Objective IP 6c): Preservation, NRP 2014 6: Preserving and protecting the environment and promoting resource protection, promotion and development of natural and cultural heritage Reform measure "Attractive business environment" emphasizes the development of SMEs and enhancing their ability to contribute to economic growth. efficiency Position paper The possibility to support investments in the cultural sector, which can be supported under integrated plans for the development of the economy.
-Partnership Agreement The priority corresponds to the relevant problem area 1.1.5.
+Selected thematic objective Selected investment priority Justification for selection or impact on fostering crisis repair , 1 1 · mobility and A link to area 1.1.2 Infrastructure, 1.1.2.1 Transport infrastructure and accessibility/mobility - 5. mitigation-relevant Insufficient infrastructure conditions for the adaptation development of cities and agglomerations. measures Funding priorities Increasing the level of multimodality in transport as a whole, improving the transport infrastructure conditions and increasing the attractiveness of public transport and non-motorised transport in cities, agglomerations and regions Developing low-carbon integrated systems in public transport at the level of cities and agglomerations o Developing stationary traffic and cycling Developing stationary traffic and cycling transport Higher use of alternative energies in transport Thematic Objective IP 5b): Supporting NRP 2014 5: Promoting investment aimed at Measures aimed at higher preparedness of flood climate change addressing specific authorities. adaptation, risk risks, by ensuring Partnership Agreement prevention and disaster resilience IP implements area 1.1.5.2 Climate change and management and by development dealing with risks - 2.
+Insufficient readiness of of crisis management regions (IRS) to adapt to climate change and to systems. prevent and deal with risks Funding priorities Increasing the readiness and resilience of territory to adapt to climate changes and to prevent and deal with risks Improving the readiness (training) and ensuring robustness and adequate deployment and corresponding facilities (IRS) across the territory.
+Thematic Objective IP 6c): Preservation, NRP 2014 6: Preserving and protection, promotion Reform measure "Attractive business environment" protecting the and development of emphasizes the development of SMEs and environment and natural and cultural enhancing their ability to contribute to economic promoting resource heritage growth. efficiency Position paper The possibility to support investments in the cultural sector, which can be supported under integrated plans for the development of the economy.
+Partnership Agreement

+Selected thematic Selected investment Justification for selection or impact on fostering objective priority crisis repair The priority corresponds to the relevant problem area 1.1.5.
 Environment - 1.1.5.1 Environmental protection - 7.
 Under-utilisation of the potential of cultural and natural heritage Funding priorities Revitalization, rehabilitation and promotion of cultural and natural heritage having strong potential for economic development.
 Improvement and modernisation of public infrastructure to make natural and cultural heritage accessible, streamlining the presentation of cultural values and strengthening its protection and development through investments in their appropriate use.
-Thematic Objective IP 7b): Enhancing NRP 2014 7: Promoting regional mobility The current state of the Czech transport network in sustainable transport and through connecting terms of quality and functionality fails to meet the transport and removing secondary and tertiary nodes to TEN- standards of the original 15 EU states.
-This state is seen as one of the obstacles to achieving higher bottlenecks in key T infrastructure, economic growth the Czech Republic.
+Thematic Objective 7: Promoting sustainable transport and removing IP 7b): Enhancing regional mobility through connecting secondary and tertiary nodes to TEN- NRP 2014 The current state of the Czech transport network in terms of quality and functionality fails to meet the standards of the original 15 EU states.
+This state is seen as one of the obstacles to achieving higher bottlenecks in key network infrastructures T infrastructure, including multimodal nodes. economic growth the Czech Republic.

-Selected thematic objective Selected investment priority Justification for selection or impact on fostering crisis repair network infrastructures including multimodal nodes.
 Position paper Investment in local roads, which contribute to the restoration of disadvantaged urban and rural areas, if they provide the necessary connection with the network of motorways and high-speed roads.
 Partnership Agreement Link to 1.1.2.1 Transport infrastructure and accessibility/mobility - 1.
-Unfinished backbone transport network Funding priority Sustainable infrastructure enabling competitiveness of the economy and the corresponding transport services and accessibility in the area, improved connection of regions and lower-level centres to the backbone infrastructure. • Extending transport infrastructure outside the TEN-T and promoting the development of sustainable transport • Increasing the availability of lower-level settlements and peripheral or otherwise disadvantaged regions by improving their connection to the TEN-T. • Increasing the number of bypasses of major cities outside TEN-T Thematic Objective 9: Promoting social inclusion, combating poverty and any discrimination IP 9a): Investing in health and social infrastructure which contributes to national, regional and local development, reducing inequalities in terms of health status, promoting social inclusion through improved access to social, cultural and recreational services and the transition from institutional to community-based services.
-Reform measure Soc.
-Inclusion and combating poverty Council Recommendation no. 3 Adopt measures that would significantly improve the costeffectiveness of health care.
-Position paper Support for improving access to affordable, sustainable and high-quality services, including health care and social services Partnership Agreement The priority corresponds to the relevant area 1.1.4 Soc. inclusion, fighting poverty and the health care system - 3.
-Low availability of social housing Funding priorities Social system encouraging the inclusion of socially excluded groups and combating poverty Improved availability of social housing Better availability and setting of social services
+Unfinished backbone transport network Funding priority Sustainable infrastructure enabling competitiveness of the economy and the corresponding transport services and accessibility in the area, improved connection of regions and lower-level centres to the backbone infrastructure. • Extending transport infrastructure outside the TEN-T and promoting the development of sustainable transport • Increasing the availability of lower-level settlements and peripheral or otherwise disadvantaged regions by improving their connection to the TEN-T.